"Nothing is refused. All is lived and learned from". - Zen teaching

 I am a qualified Integrative therapist and a registered member of the British Association for Counselling and Psychotherapy (BACP).
 I follow the BACP ethical framework for professional practice.

 I have a Diploma in Integrative Counselling & Psychotherapy from The Minster Centre, the leading Integrative therapy training institute in the UK.
-I am completing a UKCP accredited MA in Integrative Psychotherapy.

 Before starting in private practice I have worked within two counselling services in London, one of which was the The Awareness Centre in South London where I met with clients in an NHS setting.